AlixDeclerck/segmentsVisualizator/README.md

 # segmentsVisualizator
-Segment visualization using the painter algorithm
+project by pair using the painter algorithm to do segments visualization